ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 The first thing you'll want to do is make a big list of all companies that you are interested in working for.
 Add companies you find to a spreadsheet with a link to their application page, a little about what they do and what technologies they use (if you can find it).
 I recommend shooting for at least 20 companies, but you should put more down if you can.
 The more you list, the higher your chances are of finding a job.

 Having trouble finding software companies in your area?
-Try some of these tips.
+Try some of these tips:

 [How to find entry level software developer jobs?](https://www.quora.com/How-do-I-search-for-entry-level-software-developer-jobs)
 [List of places to find software developer jobs.](https://www.quora.com/What-are-the-best-job-boards-for-software-engineers)